ona-li-toki-e-jan-Epiphany-tawa-mi/ilo-li-sina/lipu_pi_kama_sona/nasin_kepeken-en_US.md

     tokiELinja(a" a string") # Ok.
     b = " a string"
     tokiELinja(a b) # Ok.
     tokiELinja(ab) # Wrong.
-Not a and b but ab, which isn't declared.
+Not a and b, but ab, which isn't declared.
 ```

 Function calls can also be nested to pass the result of a function as an argument to another: